Leica M10 vs X Typ 113

-The Leica M10 (Typ 3656) and the Leica X (Typ 113) are two digital cameras that were revealed to the public, respectively, in January 2017 and September 2014.
+The Leica M10 (Typ 3656) and the Leica X (Typ 113) are two digital cameras that were officially introduced, respectively, in January 2017 and September 2014.
 The M10 is a rangefinder-style mirrorless camera, while the X Typ 113 is a fixed lens compact.
 The cameras are based on a full frame (M10) and an APS-C (X Typ 113) sensor.
-The M10 has a resolution of 23.8 megapixel, whereas the X Typ 113 provides 16.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The M10 has a resolution of 23.8 megapixels, whereas the X Typ 113 provides 16.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Leica M10 and the Leica X Typ 113 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The side-by-side display below illustrates the physical size and weight of the Leica M10 and the Leica X Typ 113.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the M10 – represents the basis for the calculations across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the M10 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica X Typ 113 is notably smaller (13 percent) than the Leica M10.
 In this context, it is worth noting that neither the M10 nor the X Typ 113 are weather-sealed.

-The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X Typ 113 has a lens build in, whereas the M10 is an interchangeable lens camera that requires a separate lens.
+The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X Typ 113 has a lens built in, whereas the M10 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
-You can find an overview of optics for the M10 and their specifications in the Leica M Lens Catalog.
+You can compare the optics available for the M10 and their specifications in the Leica M Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

-Sensor comparison: Leica M10 vs Leica X Typ 113
+Sensor comparison: Leica M10 vs X Typ 113

 Of the two cameras under consideration, the Leica M10 features a full frame sensor and the Leica X Typ 113 an APS-C sensor.
 The sensor area in the X Typ 113 is 57 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.